JohnWickham/hexo-auto-excerpt/README.md

 ## hexo-auto-excerpt

-Hexo supports excerpts by adding <!-- more --> tag.
-You can automate this by using hexo-auto-excerpt plugin.

-This fork creates excerpts by trimming post content to the given number of characters, `excerpt_length`, without trimming words in the process.
+This fork creates excerpts by trimming post content to the given number of words without cutting any words off and appending an elipses (`…`) to the end.

 ### Install